artus9033/rust-wasm-game-of-life/README.md

 Secondly, it provides a polyphonic sound synthesization algorithm that plays background music generated based on the current contents of the map (universe).

+Lastly, this implementation features a dynamic, weighted-pseudorandom map (universe) generation for a specified canvas size - everything in Rust.

 ## How does this work?

 Everything is described on [the GoL page on my website](https://artus9033.now.sh/game-of-life).